arnodel/golua/README.md

 ### AST -> IR Compilation

-Done

-* Each node in the AST (package `ast`) knows how to compile itself using an `ir.Compiler` instance.
+The `ast` package defines all the AST nodes.
+Each node in the AST knows how to compile itself using an `ir.Compiler` instance.

-* IR instructions and compiler are defined in the `ir` package.
+The `ir` package defines all the IR instructions and the IR compiler.

 ### IR -> Code Compilation

-Done

-* Each IR instruction (package `ir`) know how to compiler itself using an `ir.ConstantCompiler` instance (TODO: rename this type).
+The runtime bytecode is defined in the `code` package.
+Each IR instruction (see package `ir`) know how to compile itself using an `ir.InstrCompiler` instance.
-* Runtime bytecode is defined in the `code` package

 ### Runtime

-Mostly done.
-To do
-* tables: deleting entries with nil values
-* implementing weak tables (can it even be done?)
-* nil: decide between NilType{} and nil (currently both work)

-* The runtime is implemented in the `runtime` package.
+The runtime is implemented in the `runtime` package.
+This defines a `Runtime` type which contains the global state of a runtime, a `Thread` type which can run a continuation, can yield and can be resumed, the various runtime data types (e.g. `String`, `Int`...).
+The bytecode interpreter is implemented in the `RunInThread` method of the `LuaCont` data type.

 ### Test Suite

+There is a framework for running lua tests in the package `luatests`.
-Framework done.
-In the directory `luatest/lua`, each `.lua` file is a test.
+In the directory `luatests/lua`, each `.lua` file is a test.
 Expected output is specified in the file as comments of a special form, starting with `-->`:

 ```lua
 print(1 + 2)